kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 The [`urql` GraphQL client](https://formidable.com/open-source/urql/docs/) is an Open Source project we work on at [Formidable](https://formidable.com/).
-We're a consultancy — if you need help with your next GraphQL or React project, [**let's talk!**](https://formidable.com/contact/)
+We're a consultancy — if your team needs help with a GraphQL or React project, [**let's talk!**](https://formidable.com/contact/)